What is the GROW model?

 You decide to:

-- Start a small beta-business that will allow you to learn everything regarding export business and international wine preferences.
+- Start a small beta-business that will allow you to learn everything you need.

-- You establish yourself a 1-year period for learning everything you need.
+- You establish yourself a 1-year period for learning everything.

 - Hire a professional when needed for keeping your accounts.